All Episodes

 States have always regulated marriage, and if a state wants to have a different definition, you should petition the state legislature and have a political debate.

-And I don't believe uh same-sex marriage is a constitutional right.
+I don't think courts should be making that decision, and I don't believe same-sex marriage is a constitutional right.

-I also don't believe that uh your sexual preferences are a choice for the vast and enormous majority of people.
+I also don't believe that your sexual preferences are a choice for the vast and enormous majority of people.

-And in fact, the bottom line is that I believe that sexual preference is something that people are born with.
+In fact, the bottom line is that I believe that sexual preference is something that people are born with.

 Right.